 " Don't just lecture your audience, have a conversation with them."

 He has been called a "Social Justice Communist" for his work with and on behalf of Black males.
 A seasoned educator, and higher ed administrator, Bryant has witnessed the power of diversity in the classroom, the boardroom, and on the field of competition.
-For the past two decades Bryant has been at the forefront of assisting business, athletic, and educational institutions train, inspire, and develop their employees, athletes, and students into potentially world altering people.
+For the past two decades Bryant K. Smith has been at the forefront of assisting business, athletic, and educational institutions train, inspire, and develop their employees, athletes, and students into potentially world altering people.

-Bryant makes a living traveling the country as an author and inspirational speaker, but more importantly he makes a difference in the lives of young people everyday through his work, volunteerism and philanthropy.
-Bryant is a member of Omega Psi Phi fraternity, incorporated.
-He is a board member of the Palmetto Team Youth Association, the founder and creator of "Life Station" male development workshop and "The Remix Hip Hop Leadership Institute".
-He is a distinguished faculty member for the "Student African-American Brotherhood (SAAB)", and the "Am I My Brothers Keeper?" annual conferences and is recognized across the country as a leader in diversity training, student success and male development and empowerment.
+Bryant is a founding board member of the Palmetto Team Youth Association, founder and creator of "Life Station" male development seminar and "The Remix Hip Hop Leadership Institute".
+He is a distinguished faculty member for the "Am I My Brothers Keeper?" annual conference and is recognized across the country as a leader in leadership and diversity training, student success and male development and empowerment.
 Bryant is also an active and financial member of Omega Psi Phi fraternity, incorporated.

 Bryant's "May I Help You?" moments.
 These quick tip videos are designed to help you: